Provence – the oldest wine producing region in France!

 - Activities: Wine tasting at La ferme des Lices

 The lovely Domain of Clos d’ Alari is in Saint-Anntonin-du-Var, is one of the most beautiful wineries in France.
 It is situated near Lorgues.
 The owner of the vineyard is a mother-daughter duo and they have been in the business for 20 years.
 The Clos d’Alari represents 3 leaves: the oak leaf, the vine leaf and the olive tree leaf, because of this winery in an enchanting environment of olive trees, truffle oaks, and vines.

 The family vineyard covers 20 hectares.
 The wines are red, white and rosé to typically for Cotes de Provence.
 Grapes include Grenache, Syrah, Mourvedre, Merlot, Rolle, Cinsault, Carignan.
 The main highlights of the estate of Clos d’Alari include a grocery store, a restaurant and the wine cellars.
 The sorre sells wines, truffles and olive oil.

-Here you can take a hike, relax under the mulberry trees, visit to the historical sites aor take a walk along the coast line.
-For your visist, whether its private or professional, you may book the guest house.
+Here you can take a hike, relax under the mulberry trees, visit to the historical sites or take a walk along the coastline.
+For your visit, whether it is private or professional, you may book the guest house.

 - Appellation: Cotes De Provence

 - Activities: Wine tasting at Domaine du Clos d ‘Alari